 Use same set of attributes for each tree With this option the attributes are sampled per tree.
 That means that we draw an attribute sample and use it to learn an individual tree so every node of this tree sees the same attributes.

 Use different set of attributes for each tree node This strategy draws a new attribute sample per tree node.
-Random forests typically use this strategy to make the trees more diverse.
+A random forest typically uses this strategy to make the trees more diverse.
 (Note that diversity is not important for gradient boosted trees so the effect won't be as large)

 Do you have feedback, questions, comments about NodePit, want to support this platform, or want your own nodes or workflows listed here as well?
 Do you think, the search results could be improved or something is missing?
 Then please get in touch!
 Alternatively, you can send us an email to email@example.com, follow @NodePit on Twitter, or chat on Gitter!